awf/awfutils/README.md

 # MkSweep:  Simple sweeps via makefile

-How do you specify a sweep?
-In one sense, it's easy - you generally just want to run a series of commands, with different command-line arguments:
+What is a sweep?
+Generally it boils down to a list of commands, perhaps the same core program with different command-line arguments:
 ```sh
 python myrun.py --lr=0.00003
 python myrun.py --lr=0.0001
 python myrun.py --lr=0.0003
 python myrun.py --lr=0.001
 ```

-A few properties we might like are:
+In managing such a list, a few properties we might like are:

   * Interruptable: if a job fails, or if a machine fails, we can easily resume the sweep without re-running already-finished jobs.